MOST FREQUENTLY ASKED QUESTIONS

 ABOUT GLUTEN (vs GLUTINOUS), GLYCEMIC INDEX AND DIABETES

 FIRST, ALL RICE IS GLUTEN-FREE.

 Gluten is a protein mixture found in rye, wheat and barley.
 Its elastic properties make dough rise easily.
-Rice contains no gluten and is an excellent starch for anyone with gluten allergy or sensitivity such as celiac disease.
+Rice contains no gluten and fits anyone with gluten allergy or sensitivity such as celiac disease.

-Glutinous simply is a synonym for sticky or sweet rice.
-Starch (carbohydrate storage in plants) is made up of amylopectin and amylose, two slightly differently linked chains of glucose.
-Sticky rice is particularly high in amylopectin which makes soaked and steamed glutinous rice sticky.
+Glutinous is a synonym for sticky or sweet rice.
+Starch is made of amylopectin and amylose, two slightly differently linked chains of glucose.
+Sticky rice is high in amylopectin which makes soaked and steamed glutinous rice sticky.